Investigating the role of strangeness in baryon$-$antibaryon annihilation at the LHC: Results

 The correlation functions for \pap and for two representative \mt bins of \paL and \LaL are shown in Fig.~\ref{fig:pApCFs} and in Fig.~\ref{fig:otherCFs}, respectively.
+The results for the remaining \mt bins are presented in Figs.~\ref{fig:otherCFs_pALmT},~\ref{fig:otherCFs_LALmT} of Appendix~\ref{App:pALLAL}.
 The lower panels show the statistical deviation between data and model expressed in terms of numbers of standard deviation $n_\sigma$.
 The width of the band represents the total uncertainty of the fit.
-The theoretical correlation functions for all three pairs are evaluated using the CATS framework~\cite{CATS}.
-The genuine $C_{\pap}(\ks)$ correlation is modeled by assuming a Coulomb-only interaction and by including also a strong interaction from \NNbar \chiEFT potentials (\Swzero,\Swtre and \Pwunouno,\Pwtrezero,\Pwtreuno,\Pwtredue partial-waves) at next-to-next-to-next-to-leading order ($\rm N^3$LO) with a cutoff parameter $R=0.9$ fm and the $\nan \rightarrow \pap$ process explicitly included in a coupled-channel approach~\cite{Dai:2017ont}.
-The results are shown in blue in Fig.~\ref{fig:pApCFs}.
-The opening of the \nan channel, expected as a cusp structure in the \CF at $\ks\approx 50$ \MeVc, is not visible confirming the weak coupling measured in scattering experiments~\cite{Zhou:2012ui}.
+The grey boxes correspond to the systematic uncertainties of the data.
+They are maximal at the lowest \ks bin and amount to $1\%$, $4\%$ and $10\%$ for \pap, \paL and \LaL pairs, respectively.
+The $C_{\pap}(\ks)$ correlation is compared first to a Coulomb-only interaction and secondly to a Coulomb + strong interaction from \NNbar \chiEFT potentials with wave functions for the $\nan \rightarrow \pap$ process explicitly included~\cite{Dai:2017ont}.
+Results for this latter scenario are obtained by evaluating the genuine \pap correlation in Eq.~(\ref{eq:CFtotpApCC}) with only the first two terms and shown in blue in Fig.~\ref{fig:pApCFs}.
+The opening of the \nan channel above threshold, expected as a cusp structure in the \CF at $\ks\approx 50$ \MeVc, is not visible in agreement with the weak coupling already measured in scattering experiments~\cite{Zhou:2012ui}.
 The chiral model underestimates the data in the region below 200 \MeVc and it cannot reproduce the enhancement above unity of the \CF as \ks approaches zero.
-This increase is not described either by assuming only the Coulomb attraction (green band), showing that annihilation is still present close to threshold due to the large presence of multi-meson annihilation channels produced as initial states, feeding into the measured \pap system, and not explicitly accounted for in the chiral potential.
-An effective way to include these contributions in the correlation function is the Migdal-Watson approximation~\cite{MigdalWatson}, which relies on the fact that these $X$ mesonic channels open below threshold, hence the momentum dependence of the annihilation potential $V_{X\rightarrow p\overline p}$ around the \pap threshold can be neglected.
-The wave functions of $\psi^{PW}_{X\rightarrow p\overline p}$ for each partial wave (PW) are rewritten in terms of the elastic component as $\omega_{PW} \psi^{PW}_{p\overline p\rightarrow p\overline p }$, with the weights $\omega_{PW}$ unknown.
-The modeled correlation function reads~\cite{Haidenbauer:2018jvl}:
+This increase is not described either by assuming only the Coulomb attraction (green band), showing that annihilation is largely present close to threshold as $\ks \rightarrow 0$ \MeVc.
+The contributions to the \pap correlation from the multi-meson annihilation channels, produced as initial states which feed into the measured \pap system, are not explicitly accounted for in the chiral potential and hence the last term $\sum_{PW} C_{X \rightarrow p\overline p} ^{PW}(\ks)$ in Eq.(\ref{eq:CFtotpApCC}) is currently missing in the fit shown by the blue band.\\ The red band in Fig.~\ref{fig:pApCFs} represents the results obtained from the explicit inclusion of the annihilation channels in the third term of Eq.~(\ref{eq:CFtotpApCC}) via the Migdal-Watson approximation.
+The corresponding fit provides a better description of the data in the low \ks region where annihilation is dominant.
+The extracted coupling weights $\omega_{\rm PW}$ from this femtoscopic fit are \SwzeroResult and \PwtrezeroResult, while $\omega_{\Pwunouno}$ is compatible with zero.
+The hierarchy of the coupling weights in the different PW agrees with the inelasticity parameters $\eta$ obtained in the recent partial-wave analysis~\cite{Zhou:2012ui}.